maciejskorski/software_engineering/docs/advanced_debugging.md

 ```
 For meaningful results, store an English dictionary in `vocab.txt` (for instance, copy the content of `/usr/share/dict/words`).

 Once the command runs, use `pip freeze > requirements.txt` to export requirements.
+Commit this file and changes to the source code.
 Congrats!